tmdarwen/PhaseVocoder/README.md

 **To Do**

--   Allow for stereo wave files (currently only supports mono audio)
+-   Support for stereo wave files (currently only supports mono audio) of any bit resolution (currently only supports 16 bit).

--   Add multithreading to speed up processing
+-   Add multithreading to speed up processing.